-Recognizing Need for Help
+Recognizing a Need for Help

 Boundaries help us keep nurturing the things inside and keep the harmful things out.
-If you find you are holding onto pain or guilt, it is important to open up to someone, and talk about the situation.
+If you find you are holding onto pain or guilt, it is important to open up to someone and talk about the situation.
 Remember, your beliefs are anything you accept as truth.
 Recognizing, plus acknowledging your own feelings is important.

-Once you recognize what is making you feel drained, overwhelmed or even just bad, it is important to decide what you want to say to the other person in your relationship, This is an important step in setting boundaries.
+Once you recognize what is making you feel drained, overwhelmed or even just bad, it is important to decide what you want to say to the other person in your relationship.
+This is an important step in setting boundaries.

 If you need help, It could come from a counselor, pastor, or a friend you trust implicitly, but it is probably best to sort this out with someone that is not emotionally vested in your life; so excludes husbands, mothers, sisters, etc. Mothers that respond, “Oh, my poor baby’ aren’t going to be objective.